IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

-Then within your service methods, you can update the meter value appropriately:
+Then, within your service methods, you can update the meter value:

 ```java
 @GetMapping("/")